 The LDS View of the Afterlife

-In the first part of this article, I challenge some of these interpretations in order to show that LDS scripture teaches that placement in the afterworld has little to do with one’s religious membership—and everything to do with one’s desires, character and social connections.
-In part two (coming soon), I’ll attempt to show the similarities and differences of the after-world according to other mystics who claim to have seen it.
-Showing how Joseph’s vision of the three glories in D&C 76 is actually an expanded view of the spirit world, instead of simply a view of possible heavens after the resurrection.
+In the first part of this article, I both challenge and expland on some of these interpretations in order to show that LDS scripture teaches that placement in the afterworld has less to do with one’s religious membership—and more to do with one’s desires, character and social connections.
+In the second part, I’ll attempt to show the similarities and differences of the after-world according to other mystics who claim to have seen it.
+And show how Joseph’s vision of the three glories in D&C 76 is actually an expanded dualistic view of the both the spirit world, as well as a outline of possible places people go after the resurrection.

 Requirements for Entrance into Heaven